University of Houston–Downtown: Admissions

+Student life

 Although UHD does not have an intercollegiate varsity athletics program, it does offer its students a number of club sports and intramural sports in addition to numerous fitness programs.
 UHD's club sports teams are known as the Gators.
 The UHD mascot is known as Ed-U-Gator.

 The university and its community offer additional activities for students such as clubs, organizations, fraternities, and sororities.
+Their student newspaper is The Dateline.